lparedesl/Bamazon/README.md

 ## Runing the app

-To run the app, simply type `npm start' in the command line.
+Run the app by typing `npm start` in the command line.

 ## Demo